-One thing is clear in at least one narrow respect, this opinion does break new ground.
-Justice Scalias dissent begins, Today, for the first time in our Nations history, the Court confers a constitutional right to habeas corpus on alien enemies detained abroad by our military forces in the course of an ongoing war.
-He implicitly invites a comparison of these detainees rights to habeas review with the right of captured German soldiers during Patton’s press toward Berlin in 1944-45.
+One thing is clear – in at least one narrow respect, this opinion does break new ground.
+Justice Scalia’s dissent begins, “Today, for the first time in our Nation’s history, the Court confers a constitutional right to habeas corpus on alien enemies detained abroad by our military forces in the course of an ongoing war.”
+He implicitly invites a comparison of these detainees’ rights to habeas review with the right of captured German soldiers during Patton’s press toward Berlin in 1944-45.
 But in my view, the real issue is whether the government can create what has been called elsewhere a law-free zone where it can detain persons without being answerable to any legal authority at all.

-As I noted above, this is a highly polarizing issue, and I have tried to read todays many and long opinions dispassionately, without regard to my own views on this sensitive subject.
-But in a case of this importance, Im not going to sanitize my report to eliminate those views entirely.
-In that vein, Ill say that, when viewed purely analytically, this is a very difficult decision, implicating extraordinarily complex legal issues.
+As I noted above, this is a highly polarizing issue, and I have tried to read today’s many and long opinions dispassionately, without regard to my own views on this sensitive subject.
+But in a case of this importance, I’m not going to sanitize my report to eliminate those views entirely.
+In that vein, I’ll say that, when viewed purely analytically, this is a very difficult decision, implicating extraordinarily complex legal issues.
 There is merit in the concerns of both the majority and the dissent.
-But viewed as reflecting what I view should be American policy, I dont regard this as a close call; I heartily agree with the majority that this system of ostensible legal review is wholly inconsistent with my view of who we are.
+But viewed as reflecting what I view should be American policy, I don’t regard this as a close call; I heartily agree with the majority that this system of ostensible legal review is wholly inconsistent with my view of who we are.

-Americans dont detain people without legal process, without access to a lawyer, and without even letting them know why theyre being held, or for how long.
+Americans don’t detain people without legal process, without access to a lawyer, and without even letting them know why they’re being held, or for how long.
 The petty dictators, the lesser nations of the world, do this; but we are supposed to be above it.
 It is unquestionably true that the right of habeas corpus can properly be suspended during time of insurrection or invasion, but neither of those circumstances exists here.
 In my mind, we cannot treat anyone in this fashion and still call ourselves the land of the free.
-In this sense, todays decision helps to define what it means to be an American, demonstrated by how we treat others.
+In this sense, today’s decision helps to define what it means to be an American, demonstrated by how we treat others.

 Here are some more or less random additional thoughts on the opinion:

-– In reaching this conclusion, the majority recognizes that the US does not claim de jure sovereignty; its treaty with expressly disavows any such claim.
-But the majority finds that, in effect, Cuba US law doesnt cover them, either, then they are in legal Neverland.
-The government had argued that this partial exercise of sovereignty would serve to eliminate constitutional protection on the base, but the majority responds, Our basic charter cannot be contracted away like this. . . .
+– In reaching this conclusion, the majority recognizes that the US does not claim de jure sovereignty; its treaty with Cuba expressly disavows any such claim.
+But the majority finds that, in effect, US law is the only game in town.
+Certainly Cuban law doesn’t apply to these detainees.
+And if US law doesn’t cover them, either, then they are in legal Neverland.
+The government had argued that this partial exercise of sovereignty would serve to eliminate constitutional protection on the base, but the majority responds, “Our basic charter cannot be contracted away like this. . . .
 Abstaining from questions involving formal sovereignty and territorial governance is one thing.
 To hold the political branches have the power to switch the Constitution on or off at will is quite another.”

-– In a twist of irony, the Bush Administration specifically selected the base as the situs for holding the detainees because, the presidents advisers assured him, that would put them beyond the reach of the writ of habeas corpus.
+– In a twist of irony, the Bush Administration specifically selected the base as the situs for holding the detainees because, the president’s advisers assured him, that would put them beyond the reach of the writ of habeas corpus.

-Some of the procedural features of the military tribunals will offend the sensibilities of civil libertarians (even closet ones).
-They include no right to a lawyer (you do get a Personal Representative to help you, but the opinion hints that that person could be a dental hygienist, for all we know); relatively free admissibility of hearsay to support the governments case; and (get this) a presumption that the governments evidence is valid.
-Despite all these factors, the key procedural omission to which the majority points to find the tribunal process constitutionally infirm is Ill warn you, this is going to sound awfully benign the inability to adduce after-acquired evidence on appeal.
+– Some of the procedural features of the military tribunals will offend the sensibilities of civil libertarians (even closet ones).
+They include no right to a lawyer (you do get a “Personal Representative” to help you, but the opinion hints that that person could be a dental hygienist, for all we know); relatively free admissibility of hearsay to support the government’s case; and (get this) a presumption that the government’s evidence is valid.
+Despite all these factors, the key procedural omission to which the majority points to find the tribunal process constitutionally infirm is – I’ll warn you, this is going to sound awfully benign – the inability to adduce after-acquired evidence on appeal.
 Justice Scalia mocks this basis, calling it a theoretical objection with no basis in reality.

-The Court doesnt grant any habeas corpus writs today.
+– The Court doesn’t grant any habeas corpus writs today.
 Nor does it order the lower courts to grant any.
-It merely reverses the lowers courts findings that there is no federal jurisdiction to review these petitions, based on the challenged federal statutes.
+It merely reverses the lowers courts’ findings that there is no federal jurisdiction to review these petitions, based on the challenged federal statutes.

-On that point, it doesnt take a Poli Sci major to recognize that Congress was putty in President Bushs hands when it passed the Authorization for the Use of Military Force in the wake of the 2001 terrorist attacks, thereby giving the President sweeping military powers.
-Its also fairly clear that Congress was almost as receptive to the Administrations desire to restrain the use of habeas corpus when it gave him these two Acts in 2005 and 2006.
-But given the current political climate, I seriously doubt the President could go back to Capitol Hill and ask for yet more curative legislation now; I believe that he would be rebuffed by an emboldened Congress that recognizes the nations weariness with the extended military presence in Asia.
+– On that point, it doesn’t take a Poli Sci major to recognize that Congress was putty in President Bush’s hands when it passed the Authorization for the Use of Military Force in the wake of the 2001 terrorist attacks, thereby giving the President sweeping military powers.
+It’s also fairly clear that Congress was almost as receptive to the Administration’s desire to restrain the use of habeas corpus when it gave him these two Acts in 2005 and 2006.
+But given the current political climate, I seriously doubt the President could go back to Capitol Hill and ask for yet more curative legislation now; I believe that he would be rebuffed by an emboldened Congress that recognizes the nation’s weariness with the extended military presence in Asia.
 Accordingly, this is probably the high-water mark of the Administration’s detainee procedures, subject to the next paragraph.

-One last point and then Ill be quiet already.
-Its tempting to peek into the future and see what a change in the courts makeup would do to todays ruling, in the event a future challenge comes along.
+One last point and then I’ll be quiet already.
+It’s tempting to peek into the future and see what a change in the court’s makeup would do to today’s ruling, in the event a future challenge comes along.
 Keep in mind that changes in court personnel can and do affect precedents of even recent vintage.
 (For one prominent example, the court reversed its course on late-term abortions last year, abandoning Stenberg v.
-Carhart (2000), essentially because Justice Alito replaced Justice OConnor, changing a 5-4 vote into, essentially, 4-5.)
+Carhart (2000), essentially because Justice Alito replaced Justice O’Connor, changing a 5-4 vote into, essentially, 4-5.)
 The next president will foreseeably get to replace at least one of the more liberal justices (Justice Stevens is 88).
 If that justice is replaced by a more conservative jurist, then the government may find a more receptive majority of the court, should it return to the Supreme Court and have another go at things thereafter.

 US SUPREME COURT ISSUES TWO KEY RULINGS ON WAR DETAINEES[Posted June 12, 2008] The US Supreme Court issues an important decision this morning on the availability of habeas corpus to Guantanamo Bay detainees.
 In a 5-4 ruling, the court holds that the detainees have a right to habeas corpus review, as Congress did not effectively take away that right in the Detainee Treatment Act of 2005.
 The ruling is based on the premise that the Suspension Clause only operates in times of “insurrection or invasion.”
 The vote follows the Court’s traditional ideological split, with Justice Kennedy writing the majority, joined by Justices Stevens, Ginsberg, Souter, and Breyer.
 The Chief Justice and Justices Scalia, Thomas, and Alito dissent.

 In a related but separate ruling, the court unanimously finds that US citizens who are detained in the war zone in Iraq have a right to habeas corpus, but that right doesn’t prohibit the military’s ability to transfer custody of US citizens to Iraqi authorities for local prosecution.